Answers-AI/answers-ai/packages/docubot/docubot/markdown/src/utils.js.md

-Template:

 Summary:
-This file contains functions for tokenizing text, compiling completion prompts, calculating estimated pricing, and generating a cost summary.
-It interacts with other files in the application to read and compile templates, and uses a third-party library for tokenization.
+This file contains functions related to compiling completion prompts for GPT-3 and calculating the estimated pricing for the completion request.
+It also includes a function to generate a cost summary for all the files processed.

 Import statements:
-- fs: a Node.js module for working with the file system
+- fs: A built-in Node.js module for working with the file system.
-- path: a Node.js module for working with file paths
+- path: A built-in Node.js module for working with file and directory paths.
-- GPT3Tokenizer: a third-party library for tokenizing text using the GPT-3 model
+- GPT3Tokenizer: A third-party library for tokenizing text for GPT-3.
-- getTemplateFiles: a custom function for getting template files
+- getTemplateFiles: A custom function for getting template files.
-- Handlebars: a third-party library for compiling templates
+- Handlebars: A third-party library for templating.

 Script Summary:
-This file exports several functions for working with text and calculating pricing.
-The functions include:
-- countTokens: a function that takes a string of text and returns the number of tokens in the text
-- compileCompletionPrompts: a function that compiles a completion prompt using a template and file contents
-- getCompletionModelBasedOnTokenSize: a function that determines which GPT model to use based on the number of tokens in the text
-- getEstimatedPricing: a function that calculates the estimated cost of a completion request based on the GPT model and number of tokens
-- generateCostSummary: a function that generates a summary of the cost of completion requests for a set of files
+This script exports several functions related to compiling completion prompts for GPT-3 and calculating the estimated pricing for the completion request.
+It also includes a function to generate a cost summary for all the files processed.

 Internal Functions:
-- templateCompiler: a function that takes a string of template content and returns a compiled Handlebars template
+- templateCompiler: A function that takes in a string of Handlebars template and returns a compiled function that can be used to render the template.
-  - Parameters: content (string)
-  - Returns: compiled template (function)
-- fileReader: an async function that reads a file and returns its contents as a string
+- fileReader: An async function that reads a file and returns its contents as a string.
-  - Parameters: filePath (string)
-  - Returns: file contents (string)
+- countTokens: An async function that takes in a string of text and returns the number of tokens in the text.
+- getCompletionModelBasedOnTokenSize: A function that takes in the number of tokens and returns the appropriate GPT-3 model to use.
+- getEstimatedPricing: A function that takes in the GPT-3 model and the number of tokens and returns the estimated cost of the completion request.
+- generateCostSummary: A function that takes in an array of files and returns a summary of the cost of the completion requests.

 External Functions:
-- countTokens: a function that takes a string of text and returns the number of tokens in the text
+- compileCompletionPrompts: An async function that takes in a file path, a prompt, a flag to skip completion, and an object containing the paths to the template and prompts files.
+It returns an object containing the compiled prompt and the contents of the file.
-  - Parameters: content (string)
-  - Returns: tokensInFile (number)
-- compileCompletionPrompts: a function that compiles a completion prompt using a template and file contents
-  - Parameters: filePath (string), prompt (string), skipCompletion (boolean), options (object)
-  - Returns: fullPrompt (string), fileContents (string)
-- getCompletionModelBasedOnTokenSize: a function that determines which GPT model to use based on the number of tokens in the text
-  - Parameters: tokens (number)
-  - Returns: model (string)
-- getEstimatedPricing: a function that calculates the estimated cost of a completion request based on the GPT model and number of tokens
-  - Parameters: model (string), tokens (number)
-  - Returns: cost (number)
-- generateCostSummary: a function that generates a summary of the cost of completion requests for a set of files
-  - Parameters: files (array of objects)
-  - Returns: cost summary (string)

 Interaction Summary:
-This file interacts with other files in the application to read and compile templates.
-It also uses a third-party library for tokenization.
-The functions in this file can be used by other parts of the application to tokenize text, compile completion prompts, calculate pricing, and generate cost summaries.
+This file is used in conjunction with other files in the application to compile completion prompts for GPT-3 and calculate the estimated pricing for the completion request.
+It may be used in a backend server to process user requests for completion prompts.

 Developer Questions:
-- What is the GPT-3 model and how does it work?
-- How can I configure this file to work with other models besides GPT-3?
+- How can I configure this to work with other models besides GPT-3?
 - How can I calculate the true token size based on the prompt and response tokens?
-- How can I calculate the cost of a completion request based on the response tokens?
+- How can I improve the accuracy of the estimated pricing calculation?
-- How can I modify the generateCostSummary function to include more information?
+- How can I optimize the performance of the fileReader function for large files?
+- How can I handle errors that occur during the completion request?

+Known Issues and Todo Items:
+- The getEstimatedPricing function only calculates the cost based on the context tokens, not the response tokens.
+This needs to be addressed.
+- The fileReader function may not perform well for large files.
+This needs to be optimized.
+- The script only supports GPT-3 models.
+It needs to be configured to work with other models.
+- The estimated pricing calculation may not be accurate.
+This needs to be improved.